 A good social media marketer knows that social it’s only the first major point of call for their targeted audience to reach them.
-They understand that social media needs to lead to somewhere else.
+They understand that social media needs to lead somewhere else.

-Think about it like this, what if those people just come to your status, likes, comments and move on to something else, what happens next?
+Think about it like this, what if those people just come to your status, likes, comments, and move on to something else, what happens next?
 Have you made the sale?
 I don’t know if you’re getting the point.

 Those social media metrics will not pay the bills so, get smart.
 Even if you don’t have a blog or a business website yet, start thinking of how to get one as soon as possible else.
 The benefits of having a website for your business are quite enormous.

-What if you gathered all those fans on Facebook and you wake up one day and discover your account have been deleted, will you call the Police?
+What if you gathered all those fans on Facebook and you wake up one day and discover your account has been deleted, will you call the Police?
 Noah Kagan had a similar experience some time ago.